piebro/deutsche-bahn-data/README.md

 ## License

 All code in this project is licensed under the MIT License.
-The [data](https://developers.deutschebahn.com/db-api-marketplace/apis/product/timetables) is licensed under [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+The [data](https://developers.deutschebahn.com/db-api-marketplace/apis/product/timetables) is licensed under [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) by Deutsche Bahn.